tasmota/docs/Rules.md

 See [Commands](Commands#Rules) for a complete list of rules related commands.

 There are three separate rule sets called `Rule1`, `Rule2` and `Rule3`.
 Each rule set can contain as many rules as can fit within the 511 character limit.
 Whenever a rule set is enabled all the rules in it will be active.
+If the character count of the rules in the set exceed the limit, split the rules into another rule set.
+If you have a long list of rules, verify the rules have all fit by inspecting the resulting log.

 Rules inside a rule set `Rule<x>` are concatenated and entered as a single statement.
 `Rule<x> ON <trigger1> DO <command> ENDON ON <trigger2> DO <command> ENDON ...`